-3.2 Four-region operating model
+3.1 Four-region operating model

-A multi-area OM was specified using the new framework, modeling four Biological Regions (2, 3, 4, and 4B; Figure 1), thirty-three (33) fisheries (Table 2), and four (4) surveys.
+A multi-area OM was specified with four Biological Regions (2, 3, 4, and 4B; Figure 1), thirtythree (33) fisheries (Table 2), and four (4) surveys.
 The model was initiated in 1888 and initially parameterized using estimates from the long areas-as-fleets (AAF) assessment model.
 Selectivity was kept the same as the regional estimates from the long AAF assessment model except that the directed commercial and survey selectivities were made asymptotic (i.e., no descending limb) since movement in the spatially explicit OM accounted for availability among the Biological Regions.

-Parameters for R0, proportion of recruitment to each Biological Region, movement from 2 to 3, 3 to 2, and 4 to 3 were estimated by minimizing an objective function based on lognormal likelihoods for spawning biomass predictions and region-specific modelled survey indices, and robustified multivariate normal likelihoods for the proportion of survey biomass in each region and observed proportions at age from the FISS.
-Other movement parameters were fixed to estimates from data (Figure 4: Estimates of movement rates by age from data (black solid circles) and fits (green circles) to those estimates using various functional forms described in Equations 1-4.) except that movement probabilities from 4 to 2, 2 to 4, 4B to 2, and 2 to 4B were set to zero for all ages.
-This makes the assumption that a Pacific halibut cannot travel between these areas in an annual time step even though significant probabilities of movement rates by age from 4 to 2 are predicted to occur from the data (Figure 4: Estimates of movement rates by age from data (black solid circles) and fits (green circles) to those estimates using various functional forms described in Equations 1-4.).
+Parameters for R0, proportion of recruitment to each Biological Region, movement from 2 to 3, 3 to 2, and 4 to 3 were estimated by minimizing an objective function based on lognormal likelihoods for spawning biomass predictions and region-specific modelled survey indices, robustified multivariate normal likelihoods for the proportion of survey biomass in each region, and observed proportions at age from the FISS.
+Other movement parameters were fixed to estimates from data (Figure 3) except that movement probabilities from 4 to 2, 2 to 4, 4B to 2, and 2 to 4B were set to zero for all ages.
+This makes the assumption that a Pacific halibut cannot travel between these areas in an annual time step even though significant probabilities of movement-at-age from 4 to 2 are predicted to occur from the data (Figure 3).

-The OM was conditioned using five sets of observations: predicted spawning biomass from the long AAF stock assessment model (1888-2019), predicted spawning biomass from the stock assessment ensemble (1993-2019), survey indices of abundance for each Biological Region, survey proportions-at-age for each Biological Region, and the proportion of "all selected sizes" modelled survey biomass in each Biological Region (stock distribution).
+The OM was conditioned using five sets of observations: the average predicted spawning biomass from the long AAF and long coastwide stock assessment models (1888-1992), predicted spawning biomass from the stock assessment ensemble (1993-2019), survey indices of abundance for each Biological Region, survey proportions-at-age for each Biological Region, and the proportion of "all selected sizes" modelled survey biomass in each Biological Region (stock distribution).
 The lognormal likelihood (assuming that the observed value was the median) was used to fit to the predicted stock assessment spawning biomass and the survey indices.

-$$-\ln(L) = \sum \left(\frac{\ln \left(\frac{O_y}{E_y} \right)}{\sigma_y} \right)^2$$ (5)
+$$-\ln(L) = \sum \left(\frac{\ln\left(\frac{O_y}{E_y}\right)}{\sigma_y}\right)^2$$ (5)